-Once a proud Polish community, Hamtramck is now a Muslim one.
+Once a Polish community, Hamtramck is now a Muslim one.
 The Poles have been replaced with Yemenis and Bangladeshis.
 Hamtramck now has the first Muslim-majority city council in the U.S.

 Scenes were filmed inside Dedham District Court, in Dorchester, Massachusetts and in Brockton, Massachusetts.
 In addition, the movie filmed in Detroit during October 2016.
 The elimination of Michigan's film incentives in 2015 affected the filming locations.

 In this movie Anthony Mackie's character is a Vietnam War Veteran as a paratrooper.
 In Captain America: The Winter Soldier (2014) and its sequels, Mackie also plays an ex-military as pararescueman (am Wilson aka Falcon).